Prepare your dog for the upcoming change in season with this springtime checklist with dog care advice to keep your

 Say No to Heartworm.
 The warmer weather is also the time to begin administering heartworm preventatives if your dog is not already taking them year-round as recommended.
 Schedule a vet exam to ensure your dog’s heartworm-free, a necessary step before a prescription can be written for preventatives.

 Planting Prep.
 Spring’s beautiful flowers and blooming gardens can also be hazardous to your pets.
-Read about pet-toxic and non-toxic plants, complete with images of the plants, from the ASPCA.
+Learn which plants and flowers are toxic to pets.

 Primp Your Pup.
 Help your dog feel refreshed with a thorough spring cleaning.
 Schedule a trip to the groomer for a wash and trim, or purge your old shampoo and cleaning gear and set up your own doggie spa.
-Try a new dog wash and conditioner, like the all-natural line from Molly Mutt Clean, or invest one of the new models of de-shedding tools from Furminator to help thin your dog’s winter coat.
+Try a new dog wash and conditioner, like plant-based dog and puppy shampoo or invest in a Furminator to help thin your dog’s winter coat.

 And start a grooming routine to keep your dog feeling (and smelling!) great.
-Clean your dog’s ears the easy way with pre-moistened ear cleansing pads, which you swipe in your dog’s ear flaps and upper ear canal to clean dirt and wax, and use all natural Earthbath Grooming Wipes, to give your dog a quick cleaning between baths.
+Clean your dog’s ears the easy way with pre-moistened ear cleansing pads, which you swipe in your dog’s ear flaps and upper ear canal to clean dirt and wax, and use top-rated waterless formulas and deodorizing sprays from Wahl to give your dog a quick cleaning between baths.
 Don’t forget regular brushing, nail trimming, and a routine to keep your dog’s teeth clean.

 De-Grime Your Dog’s Gear.
 While you’re in the cleaning mode, wash and freshen your dog’s bedding, clean your dog’s toys (see Woof Report’s past tip on cleaning your dog’s toys), and discard or repair them as needed.
 Clean, wash and disinfect your dog’s bowls, placemats, and grooming supplies too.
 And check the dates on your dog treats, discarding those with expired ‘use by’ dates.

 … and Indulged!

 Spring Fashion, Dog-Style.
 Freshen up your dog’s wardrobe with a colorful new spring collar.
-Find top picks in Woof’s Pup-perfect Products category.
-Speaking of collars, update any outdated or hard to read information on your dog’s ID tags as needed
+While you’re at it, update any outdated or hard to read information on your dog’s ID tags if needed